How to Get Rid of Dog Smell in the House: 9 Methods That Work

 9. Cover It Up

 If all else fails, little else beats the strong pleasant scent of a fresh candle or air freshener.
 These can cover, if not eliminate, bad odors for a limited time, and they come in a variety of scents too.
-This is a great short-term option if you need to have guests over, for instance, but won’t solve the root of your dog smell.
+This is a great short-term option if you need to have guests over, for instance, but will not solve the root of your dog smell.
 For that, we recommend some specialized enzyme-based cleaners.

 Our favorite enzyme cleaner is the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray.
 It's our product, and we love it so much, we just have to share.
 It permanently removes the very worst smells and stains (yes, everything you can imagine!), and we offer a 100% satisfaction guarantee!